nitsanavni/katas/fizzbuzz-with-idiff/post.md

 'Orange' is a state where:

 > 1. All previous tests are passing
-> 2. One new test is failing, knowingly, expectedly and for a known, expected reason
+> 2. One new test is failing expectedly

 As opposed to 'Red' being: